Superb museum shops in Holland

 6) Groninger Museum

 The unique post-modern building of the Groninger Museum is an attraction in itself, with its large golden tower and colourful, overhanging pavilions.
-The Italian architect Alessandro Mending designed a museum that allowed various designers to create pavilions to exhibit the museum’s diverse collection (from archaeology and painting to design).
-The selection of items in the colourful museum shop, which was designed by Groningen-based VORM MARTINI, is just as eclectic as the building and the collection.
+The Italian architect Alessandro Mendini designed a museum that allowed various designers to create pavilions to exhibit the museum’s diverse collection (from archaeology and painting to design).
+The selection of items in the colourful museum shop, which was designed by Groningenbased Vorm Martini, is just as eclectic as the building and the collection.

 7) Centraal Museum